greybrunix/greybrunix/README.md

 ## Personal Info

 I'm Bruno and I study Computer Science at UMinho. <br/>
-I like funcional programming and low level procedural programming with an hint of imperative programming.<br/>
+I like functional programming and low level procedural programming.<br/>
 I use they/them pronouns 🏳️‍🌈:transgender_flag:.

 ## What I use